HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 - You can see the document in the ($AllDocuments) troubleshooting view (open database with Ctrl-Shift + Application/Goto..)

 Now you can query the test DNS challenge using a web-browser or curl command-line.

+Curl is a well known command-line tool often used in the Linux world but also out of the box available starting with Windows 10/20219.
+You can also separately download it.

+It is the defacto standard for command-line HTTP/HTTPS requests.

+Refer to the (project homepage)[https://curl.se/] for details.
+You will find reference documentation and a complete (book)[https://everything.curl.dev/] about Curl.
+Check the following (section)[https://everything.curl.dev/cmdline] for command-line operations.

 The `-L` option is important when you redirect the challenge to another server.

 ### Example command line